Willow Commerce Privacy Policy

-A purchase order (PO) is a legally binding document sent from a buyer to a supplier, confirming the intention to purchase goods or services under specific terms.
+A purchase order (PO) is a legally binding document issued by a buyer to a supplier, confirming the intent to purchase goods or services under specific terms.
 It outlines essential details like item descriptions, quantities, unit prices, delivery deadlines, and payment terms.

 Why Are Purchase Orders Important?